ssy089/Abner-Trip-Planner-App/README.md

-# Evaluate Articles with NLP - Abner Vinaja
+# Trip Planner App - Abner Vinaja

 ## Introduction
-This repository contains my code for the fourth project in [Udacity's Front End Web Developer Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
-This project creates a simple Natural Language Processing (NLP) application that uses the [MeaningCloud Sentiment Analysis API](https://www.meaningcloud.com/developer/sentiment-analysis) to generate a sentiment analysis of news articles and/or blog posts.
-In addition, this project uses [Webpack](https://webpack.js.org/) to manage the project's source files and assets.
-The other main objectives of this project are:
+This repository contains my code for the capstone project in [Udacity's Front End Web Developer Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
+This project creates a single-page travel application that allows the user to store information about their travel plans, and to see relevant weather information about their destination.
+This project incorporates the various skills and tools that were taught in Udacity's Front End Web Developer Nanodegree Program:
+- Build the webpage's structure using HTML, and style the page using [Sass](https://sass-lang.com/).
+- Use JavaScript methods to manipulate the Document Object Model (DOM), and to provide functionality for the webpage.
+- Incorporate several Application Programming Interfaces (APIs) in order to implement various types of data in the application.
+- Use Node.js to create a local server, and use [Express.js](https://expressjs.com/) to handle middleware and routing functions.
-- Set up development and production environment configurations for the project.
+- Configure [Webpack](https://webpack.js.org/) to manage the project's source files and assets, and to set up development and production environment configurations for the project.
-- Write the project's styles using [Sass](https://sass-lang.com/).
 - Implement [Jest](https://jestjs.io/) to execute unit tests for the project.

 ## Project Content